Haptx unveils haptic gloves so you can feel things in VR

 Haptx has been working on its haptic gloves — which give you a sense of touch in virtual reality — for a few years.
-And today, the company is launching its Haptx Gloves Development Kit, an industrial-grade product for advanced simulation in virtual reality.
+Today, the company is launching its Haptx Gloves Development Kit, an industrial-grade product for advanced simulation in virtual reality.

 Haptx Gloves wants to empower professional VR users to develop simulations with realistic touch feedback and natural interaction.
-That’s a long-held dream for virtual reality visionaries, who want to duplicate our senses in the real world in VR.
+That’s a long-held dream for virtual reality visionaries, who want to duplicate our real-world senses in VR.

 While the gloves have obvious applications in VR games, most of the interest so far is coming from industrial and enterprise markets.
 I used the gloves in a demo with the HTC Vive last week.

-In the demo, I wore a HTC Vive headset and put on two gloves, connected by thick wires to a big computer.
+In the demo, I wore an HTC Vive headset and put on two gloves that were connected by thick wires to a big computer.
 The gloves were somewhat heavy on my hands, but they were lighter than they appeared to be, given their size.
-(I had to put on sanitary finger gloves on each hand first).
+(I had to put sanitary finger gloves on each hand first).
 Then I went into a demo featuring a barn and a farm landscape.
-I could touch the grains of wheat and feel how each stuck rubbed against my fingers.
-I touch the clouds and felt rain droplets hit my open hand.
+I could touch the grains of wheat and feel how each rubbed against my fingers.
+I touched the clouds and felt rain droplets hit my open hand.

 It was creepy when a spider crawled across my hand and I felt it.
 But it was cute when a fox and sheep did the same thing.
 Each time I touched something, I felt touch feedback through the gloves.
 It was surreal.
 (It was my second time wearing the gloves, as the first time I tried it with only one.
-This time, the feeling was more fine-grained in terms of sensations).
+This time, the feeling was more fine-grained in terms of sensations.)

-“With Haptx Gloves, leading automotive and aerospace companies can touch and interact with their vehicles before they are built, radically reducing time and cost for design iterations,” said Jake Rubin, Founder and CEO of Haptx, in an interview with GamesBeat.
+“With Haptx Gloves, leading automotive and aerospace companies can touch and interact with their vehicles before they are built, radically reducing time and cost for design iterations,” said Haptx founder and CEO Jake Rubin, in an interview with GamesBeat.
 “Industrial and government organizations can deploy virtual training solutions that build real muscle memory, providing a safe, cost-effective, and flexible alternative to live training.”

 The kit includes two gloves, each featuring 130 tactile actuators, or little pressure-sensitive motors, that provide realistic touch feedback across the hand and fingertips.